 Consumer and Market Pressure

-In the face of modern technologies, the industry isn’t doing a very good job of living up to consumer demand.
+In the face of modern payment technologies, the industry isn’t doing a very good job of living up to consumer demand.
 Today’s customers want and expect real-time experiences and instant gratification.
 While a number of technological advances satisfy this hunger, the movement of money in the U.S. has never kept up with the pace of change.
 Either too slow or too costly, payments are a late-comer to the real-time revolution in the U.S.

 As demand increases, financial institutions are under pressure to satisfy all of the real-time payment needs of their customers, including large enterprises, small businesses and individual consumers.
-However, due to the speed and global nature of real-time movement, financial institutions face increased risk – the new technologies attract more demanding customers, and a truly global market and rising cross-border payment volumes increase the danger of new disruptions and threats.
+However, due to the speed and global nature of real-time movement, financial institutions face increased risk – the new payment technologies attract more demanding customers, and a truly global market and rising cross-border payment volumes increase the danger of new disruptions and threats.

 To ease the transition, the Federal Reserve developed a roadmap to improve the U.S. payments system.
 Likewise, some third-party programs, such as FIS’ PayNet, are already making real-time payments a reality by connecting all payment stakeholders in an impartial, open network.